 NIFHA chief executive Ben Collins said the number of people considered to be in priority need of housing has increased by 20 per cent over the last five years and added: “While we want the Housing Executive stock to be refurbished as necessary, it is imperative that housing associations are able to continue to build much needed new social homes, to meet the growing need.”

 The NIHE's 2017/2018 annual report said building started on 1,759 new homes during the last financial year through the body’s Social Housing Development Programme Group.
-However, the last time the NIHE built a new home was during the nineties.
+However, the NIHE told The Detail it last built a new home during the nineties.

 Subscribe below to receive email alerts for future stories from The Detail.